Richard B. Russell Scenic Highway in north Georgia. Photo by @kimieyates

 10 Best Things to Do this Fall in Georgia

-As the air cools and the leaves start to fall, Georgia offers countless experiences to seek out with your family and closest friends.
-From hikes to scenic drives, day trips to weekend getaways, take time to get out and enjoy the season's best.
+As the air cools and the leaves start to fall, Georgia offers countless fall experiences to enjoy with your family and closest friends.
+From hikes and scenic drives to day trips and weekend getaways, take time to get out and enjoy the season's best.

 Hog Pen Gap in Blairsville.
 Photo by @chrisgreerphotography